VinitKumar01/2025-Daily-Code-Logs/README.md

 25-2-2025 || Learnt DSA -> Digit count, Reverse of number, Palindrome, Angstrong Number, Find all divisors of a number, Prime number, GCD or HCF.

 26-2-2025 || Learnt more about CSR vs SSR vs SSG in nextsj.

+27-2-2025 || Coded the basic routes and database schemas for PayTM project.